All Episodes

 Okay, let's see.

-Let's let's go to this fat tax business.
+Let's go to its fat tax business.

-This is this is uh this is this is this story is a classic.
+This story is a classic.

-Now, right now, this is just London, but you know this fat tax has been proposed here, too.
+Now, right now, this is just London, but you know, this fat tax has been proposed here, too.

-A fat tax on salty, sugary and fatty foods, Could save thousands of lives every year, according to a study published today.
+A fat tax on salty, sugary, and fatty foods could save thousands of lives every year, according to a study published today.

-Researchers at Oxford University say that charging value added tax at 17.5% on foods deemed to be unhealthy would cut consumer demand and reduce the number of heart attacks and strokes.
+Researchers at Oxford University say that charging value-added tax at 17.5% on foods deemed to be unhealthy would cut consumer demand and reduce the number of heart attacks and strokes.

-The move could save an estimated 3200 lives in Britain every year, according to the study.
+The move could save an estimated 3,200 lives in Britain every year, according to the study.

 A well-designed and carefully targeted fat tax could be a useful tool for reducing the burden of food-related disease.